1.1 Root of the Word ‘Plagiarism’

 2. | CRTL-C | Contains significant portions of text from a single source without alterations. |

-3. | Find-Replace | Changing key words and phrases, but retaining the essential content of the source. |
+3. | Find-Replace | Changing keywords and phrases but retaining the essential content of the source. |

 4. | Remix | Paraphrases from multiple sources, made to fit together. |